 While these are not investment schemes per se, scam artists have used them as pitches to mask their schemes.
 For example, a fraudster might scam investors who have contributed funds to a property flip by lying about the property’s value, or the expected profits.
 Invested funds could also be misappropriated.

 Like any other investment, there are risks associated with investing in real estate and real estate-based securities.
-Read through our Private Real Estate Investing Guide to learn more about the risks.
+You can learn more about the risks by visiting this page.

 3. Crypto Asset Investments